kadonnelly13/scamdefenders/content/_index.md

 ## Helping out this project

 If you have any feedback, suggested changes, or just more curious about this project head over to its [Github](https://github.com/kadonnelly13/scamdefenders) page.
+We will continue to update and improve this website so please check back again.